kpassaglia/liri-node-app/README.md

 # liri-node-app
 node app assignment

-Submission Needs-
-Gif
-Video

 Additions:
 Used Inquirer prompt instead of process.argv commands to ensure there are not syntax errors....also its alot faster then typing out the full command each time.
+Used moment to convert OMDB release date to match the fromating from the adjusted Bandsintown date change.
 Also, wanted to increase the user expereince a bit so I switched the commands to the following:

 concert-this ==> Find a band's upcoming shows spotify-this-song  ==>  Find a song's details